Lasithwxn/Lasithwxn/README.md

 ## 🚀 About Me

-I'm a first-year AI student passionate about technology, machine learning, and software development.
+I'm an AI student passionate about technology, machine learning, and software development.
 Currently diving deep into the fundamentals while building projects that matter.

 ```python
 class AIStudent: